Table of Contents:

 - Hope you enjoyed it!

-In this guide, I will show you everything you need to know to start trading cryptocurrencies.
+In this guide, I will show you how to trade crypto.

 Even if you do it all in one shot, just save it in case you in a little refreshment.